vicoslab/dis_tutorial2/README.md

 For these purposes we use the `ros2 launch` tool.
 This tool starts multiple nodes, as they are configured in a `.launch.py` script.
 Launch scripts can be set up in Python, XML, or YAML, but Python is the widely used standard.

-Run the following command in the terminal: `ros2 launch py_srvcli services.launch.py` Which nodes were just started?
+Run the following command in the terminal: `ros2 launch dis_tutorial2 example_launch.py` Which nodes were just started?
 (Hint: rqt_graph)

 To familiarize yourself with some additional functionalities like setting parameters and remapping topic names see [the launch file documentation](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Creating-Launch-Files.html).